konrad-svahn/YouTube_watch-time_limitor/README.md

 5: click the Load unpacked button that appears

-6:  navigate to the downloaded files and select open folder on the folder named konrad-svahn-rickroll-browser-extention-
+6:  navigate to the downloaded files and select open folder on the folder named rickroll-browser-extention--main

 7: enjoy